Lineage green and blue origami hero #} Lineage green and blue origami hero

 • While the fire caused an initial disruption to the food supply, we've marshalled many resources both internally and externally to respond quickly, diverting millions of pounds of food to keep the food supply chain running.
 To date, we’ve ensured redistribution of food that would have otherwise been stored at our Kennewick facility to alternate facilities, retailers and community tables throughout the region.

-Smoke From Fires – Health Information
+Smoke From Fires – Health Information Frequently Asked Questions

 As sourced from and originally shared on the Benton-Franklin Health District Lineage Fire Response resource webpage, outdoor smoke contains very small particles and gases, and these particles can get into your eyes and lungs where they can cause health problems.
 The following information has been adapted from the Smoke From Fires | Washington State Department of Health.
 The same guidance for wildfire smoke also applies to the Lineage Kennewick Fire.
 Please understand that Lineage provides health information below that is found at publicly-available sources as indicated.
 Lineage does not endorse or make any representation as to the accuracy of these statements, and Lineage does not provide any medical advice.
 If you have any questions regarding your health, please seek assistance from your medical provider.